-As we close out Cybersecurity Awareness Month, it’s important to note that no matter how much we prepare, attacks will happen.
+It’s important to note that no matter how much we prepare, attacks will happen.
 Therefore, the speed and quality of the initial response is critical.
 Getting incident response right helps minimize brand damage, regulatory fines, downtime and overall breach cost.
 Companies that contain a security breach within 30 days can save $1 million compared to companies that don’t, according to the Ponemon Institute’s Cost of a Data Breach Study 2018.

 Once the crisis has passed, it might be tempting to breathe a big sigh of relief.
 But even more important than detecting and responding to the immediate attack is conducting post-event remediation.
 Companies need to recover their business operations.
 They need to collect and preserve evidence.
 And they need to take a comprehensive approach to shoring up their defenses to protect against future attacks.

 Based on decades of experience providing incident response services, DXC Technology has learned that remediation efforts entail more than just plugging that one hole through which the attackers gained entry.
 Nor is it about trying to fix every single presumed flaw, especially since that’s often done without any analysis or tactical prioritization.
 Instead, turn your attention to three broad areas — operational, organizational and technical — and make adjustments and changes as needed.